 What is an OEM refrigerator water filter versus an Aftermarket filter?

-Many people may think OEM and aftermarket products are the same, however they are quite different.
+Many people may think OEM and Aftermarket products are the same, however, they are quite different.
 OEM stands for Original Equipment Manufacturer.
-These are the products that the original company has made, for instance an OEM Whirlpool filter is made by Whirlpool and are typically heavily tested to meet NSF standards and certifications.
-While aftermarket water filters are produced by other companies than the original maker.
-One of the main difference between these two types of products is that aftermarket products tend to be less expensive and has equal quality to OEM products.
+These are the products that the original company has made, for instance, an OEM Whirlpool filter is made by Whirlpool and is typically heavily tested to meet NSF/ANSI standards and certifications.
+Aftermarket water filters are produced by other companies than the original maker.
+One of the main differences between these two types of products is that Aftermarket products tend to be less expensive and has the same quality of OEM products.

 How to a flush fridge water filter?